namhyung/uftrace/doc/uftrace-record.md

     explicitly have the 'trace' trigger applied, those are always traced regardless of execution time.
 See *FILTERS*.

+-L *LOCATION*, \--loc-filter=*LOCATION*
+:   Set filter to trace selected source locations.
+    This option can be used more than once.
+Implies --srcline.
+See *FILTERS*.

 \--no-libcall
 :   Do not record library function invocations.
 Library calls are normally
     traced by hooking calls to the resolver function of dynamic linker in the PLT.